tkshehan/_pong/README.md

 ## Patch Notes

 ### 0.0.4
+- bugfix: game no longer unpauses when window regains focus
-- AI improved to compensate for player ball control
+- AI improvements
 - physics reworked, ball is much easier to control
 - audio and visual queues added for single player